menu icon

 For pan-fried tofu

-• 1 14 oz block extra firm tofu
+• 1 14 oz block extra firm or firm tofu pressed and cubed

 • 1 tablespoon cornstarch